Council elections: The stories behind some of Scotland's new councillors

 For Hannah Steel, politics runs in the family.

-The 22-year-old Liberal Democrat is the granddaughter of Lord Steel of Aikwood - a former leader of the party and also the Scottish Parliament's first presiding officer.
+The 22-year-old Scottish Liberal Democrat is the granddaughter of Lord Steel of Aikwood - a former leader of the party and also the Scottish Parliament's first presiding officer.

 She's made it into public office four years younger than her grandfather, who was 26 when he became the youngest MP in Parliament after his election in 1965.